The Agency Intern

 Building AI fluency across all levels

-Rather than siloing AI capabilities, agencies need to develop organization-wide fluency, where everyone from interns to executives understands how to collaborate effectively with AI tools.
+Rather than siloing AI capabilities, companies need to develop organisation-wide fluency, where everyone from interns to executives understands how to collaborate effectively with AI tools.

 The intern isn’t going extinct, but the role is certainly evolving dramatically.
-The successful businesses of tomorrow will likely be those that reimagine their entire talent pipeline – creating meaningful entry points that set juniors up for success in an AI-augmented world, while preserving the mentorship and knowledge transfer that has always been the industry’s lifeblood.
+The successful companies of tomorrow will likely be those that reimagine their entire talent pipeline – creating meaningful entry points that set juniors up for success in an AI-augmented world, while preserving the mentorship and knowledge transfer that has always been essential for business continuity.

-What seems clear is that clinging to the traditional model – where juniors handle production work until they “earn” more strategic responsibilities – is increasingly untenable both economically and practically.
+What seems clear is that clinging to the traditional model – where juniors handle operational work until they “earn” more strategic responsibilities – is increasingly untenable both economically and practically.

 The question for leaders isn’t whether to adapt your talent model, but how quickly and intentionally you do so.

-What’s your business doing to reimagine entry-level roles?
+What’s your company doing to reimagine entry-level roles?
 How are you ensuring knowledge transfer in an AI-augmented workplace?
 We’d love to hear your thoughts as we continue exploring this territory together.